Maidan Shar

 On 15 August 2021, Maidan Shar was seized by Taliban fighters, becoming the twenty-seventh provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.

 Description

 The city of Maidan Shar has a population of 14,265.
 It has 4 districts and a total land area of 3,347 hectares.
 The total number of dwellings in Maidan Shar is 1,585.

-Zarifa Ghafari became the mayor in 2019, she is one of the few Afghan female mayors, and the youngest to be appointed at the age of 26.
+Zarifa Ghafari became the mayor in 2019, she was one of the few Afghan female mayors, and the youngest to be appointed at the age of 26.
 She has won awards for her efforts in empowering women's rights in Afghanistan.

 Climate

 Maidan Shar features a warm-summer humid continental climate (Dsb) under the Köppen climate classification.
 It has warm, dry summers and cold, snowy winters.
 The average temperature in Maidan Shar is 7.6 °C, while the annual precipitation averages 558 mm.

 July is the warmest month of the year, with an average temperature of 20.8 °C. The coldest month, January, has an average temperature of -7.4 °C.